Waltbo/JSON-Animals/README.md

 # JSON-Animals
-This program returns a JSON of animals by pulling data from a database
+This program returns a JSON of animals by pulling data from a database.
+Needs Node to run the server.